ronkow-sfa/fao-sfa-forum/README.md

 `prompt.txt` is the Generative AI prompt explained in the presentation slides.

+Look through the labels in `product_labels.txt` and edit it to suit your needs.
+If you just need to monitor a number of specific food products, you can use a much shorter list of labels.
+That will help the Gen AI app to process the data faster.

 ***
 ### LABELLING DATA IN A GENERATIVE AI APP